You’re in Great Hands

 Because the dentures are attached to implants in the jawbone, they are much more stable than those held in place with adhesive.
 As a result, patients don’t need to be as limited in their diets as these dentures are harder to dislodge than those held in by suction.
 In addition, their increased stability makes implant dentures more comfortable than traditional dentures.

 In addition, the placement of implants in a dental arch can help prevent jawbone degeneration.
-When teeth are removed, the bone that held them in tends to recede.
+When teeth are removed, the bone that holds them in tends to recede.
 This can make traditional dentures lose their fit over time.
 Instead, dental implants can act as “placeholders” for the lost teeth, preventing the bone around them from degenerating.

 Types of Permanent Dentures